duoani/obsidian-habit-tracker/README.md

 ## Obsidian Habit Tracker Plugin

-This plguin for [Obsidian](https://obsidian.md/) creates a simple month view for visualizing your punch records.
+This plugin for [Obsidian](https://obsidian.md/) creates a simple month view for visualizing your punch records.

 ![](./screemshot.png)